-Fresenius Medical Care AG & Co.
-KGaA ("FMC AG & CO.
-KGAA" or the "Company"), a German partnership limited by shares (Kommanditgesellschaft auf Aktien) registered in the commercial registry of the Hof an der Saale under HRB 4019, with its business address at Else-Kröner-Str.
+Fresenius Medical Care AG&Co.KGaA ("FMC AG&CO.KGAA" or the "Company"), a German partnership limited by shares (Kommanditgesellschaft auf Aktien) registered in the commercial registry of Hof an der Saale under HRB 4019, with its business address at Else-Kröner-Str.
 1, 61352 Bad Homburg v. d.
 Höhe, is the world's largest kidney dialysis company, based on publicly reported sales and number of patients treated.
 The Company provides dialysis treatment and related dialysis care services to persons who suffer from end-stage renal disease ("ESRD"), as well as other health care services.
-The Company also develops and manufactures a full range of health care products, which includes dialysis and non-dialysis products.
+The Company also develops and manufactures a wide variety of health care products, which includes dialysis and non-dialysis products.
 The Company's dialysis products include hemodialysis machines, peritoneal cyclers, dialyzers, peritoneal solutions, hemodialysis concentrates, solutions and granulates, bloodlines, renal pharmaceuticals and systems for water treatment.
 The Company's non-dialysis products include acute cardiopulmonary and apheresis products.
 The Company supplies dialysis clinics it owns, operates or manages with a broad range of products and also sells dialysis products to other dialysis service providers.
 The Company describes certain of its other health care services as "Care Coordination."
-Care Coordination currently includes the coordinated delivery of pharmacy services, vascular, cardiovascular and endovascular specialty services, non-dialysis laboratory testing services, physician nephrology and cardiology services, hospitalist and intensivist services, health plan services, ambulatory surgery center services and urgent care services, which, together with dialysis care and related services represent the Company's health care services.
+Care Coordination currently includes, but is not limited to, the coordinated delivery of pharmacy services, vascular, cardiovascular and endovascular specialty services, nondialysis laboratory testing services, physician nephrology and cardiology services, health plan services, ambulatory surgery center services and urgent care services.
+Care Coordination also includes the coordinated delivery of emergency, intensivist and hospitalist physician services as well as transitional care which the Company refers to as "hospital related physician services."
+All of these Care Coordination services together with dialysis care and related services represent the Company's health care services.

-In these unaudited Consolidated Financial Statements, "FMC AG & CO.
-KGAA", or the "Company" refers to the Company or the Company and its subsidiaries on a consolidated basis, as the context requires.
-"Fresenius SE" and "Fresenius SE & Co.
-KGaA" refer to Fresenius SE & Co.
-KGaA, a German partnership limited by shares resulting from the change of legal form of Fresenius SE (effective as of January 2011), a European Company (Societas Europaea) previously called Fresenius AG, a German stock corporation.
-"Management AG" and the "General Partner" refer to Fresenius Medical Care Management AG which is FMC AG & CO.
-KGAA's general partner and is wholly owned by Fresenius SE.
-"Management Board" refers to the members of the management board of Management AG and, except as otherwise specified, "Supervisory Board" refers to the supervisory board of FMC AG & CO.
-KGAA.
-The term "North America Segment" refers to the North America operating segment; the term "EMEA Segment" refers to the Europe, Middle East and Africa operating segment, the term "Asia-Pacific Segment" refers to the Asia-Pacific operating segment, and the term "Latin America Segment" refers to the Latin America operating segments, see Note 13.
+In these unaudited Consolidated Financial Statements, "FMC AG&CO.KGAA," or the "Company" refers to the Company or the Company and its subsidiaries on a consolidated basis, as the context requires.
+"Fresenius SE" and "Fresenius SE&Co.KGaA" refer to Fresenius SE&Co.KGaA, a German partnership limited by shares resulting from the change of legal form of Fresenius SE (effective as of January 2011), a European Company (Societas Europaea) previously called Fresenius AG, a German stock corporation.
+"Management AG" and the "General Partner" refer to Fresenius Medical Care Management AG which is FMC AG&CO.KGAA's general partner and is wholly owned by Fresenius SE.
+"Management Board" refers to the members of the management board of Management AG and, except as otherwise specified, "Supervisory Board" refers to the supervisory board of FMC AG&CO.KGAA.
+The term "North America Segment" refers to the North America operating segment; the term "EMEA Segment" refers to the Europe, Middle East and Africa operating segment, the term "Asia-Pacific Segment" refers to the Asia-Pacific operating segment, and the term "Latin America Segment" refers to the Latin America operating segment.
+For further discussion of the Company's operating segments, see Note 13.